GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 }
 ```

-The hg19_aliases then is a tab delimited file that looks like this

-The first column should be the names that are in your FASTA sequence, and the
+The hg19_aliases then is a tab delimited file that looks like the following; the first column should be the names that are in your FASTA sequence, and the
-rest of the columns are aliases
+rest of the columns are aliases:

 ```
 1	chr1